 - If you can't go inside, get them into the shade.

-- If they were in an exercise ball or a cage of any kind, pull them out of it!
+- If they were in an exercise ball or a cage of any kind, pull them out of it.

-3. Cool Them Down ASAP!
+3. Cool Them Down Immediately

-Once you've removed them from the source of heat and used cool cloths to cool them down, you can also put them under a fan.
+Once you've removed them from the source of heat and used moist cloths to cool them down, you can also put them under a fan.
 Put the fan on medium to high and make sure it's blowing directly on them.
 This will not hurt them; it will aid in cooling down their body temperature.

 4. Hydrate Your Guinea Pig

 In the midst of cooling your guinea pig down after he's overheated, you'll want to also think about re-hydrating him.
-When a guinea pig is overheated, his body's water supply becomes depleted so replacing it is an important part of keeping him/her from getting too dehydrated and going into shock.
+When a guinea pig is overheated, his body's water supply becomes depleted, so replacing it is an important part of keeping him/her from getting too dehydrated and going into shock.

 You can hydrate your guinea pig by immediately doing the following: